jasonmadigan/authorino/docs/user-guides/validating-webhook.md

   <tbody>
     <tr>
       <td>
-        <p>If you are a user of <a href="https://kuadrant.io">Kuadrant</a> you may already have Authorino installed and running.
+        <p>If you are a user of [Kuadrant](https://kuadrant.io) you may already have Authorino installed and running.
 In this case, skip straight to step ❸.</p>
         <p>At step ❺, alternatively to creating an <code>AuthConfig</code> custom resource, you may create a Kuadrant <a href="https://docs.kuadrant.io/kuadrant-operator/doc/reference/authpolicy"><code>AuthPolicy</code></a> one.
 The schema of the AuthConfig's <code>spec</code> matches the one of the AuthPolicy's, except <code>spec.host</code>, which is not available in the Kuadrant AuthPolicy.
 Host names in a Kuadrant AuthPolicy are inferred automatically from the Kubernetes network object referred in <code>spec.targetRef</code> and route selectors declared in the policy.</p>
-        <p>For more about using Kuadrant to enforce authorization, check out <a href="https://docs.kuadrant.io/kuadrant-operator/doc/auth">Kuadrant auth</a>.</p>
+        <p>For more about using Kuadrant to enforce authorization, check out [Kuadrant auth](https://docs.kuadrant.io/kuadrant-operator/doc/auth).</p>
       </td>
     </tr>
   </tbody>